Overview: Elasticity and Revenue

 Who's Who

-This group of readings explores economic terms and concepts that follow directly from supply and demand curves and that are important building blocks for other groups of readings.
-It begins with the concept of elasticity, which measures how people respond to changes.
-An elasticity computation can be used whenever a measurable change in something causes a measurable change in behavior.
-We meet the most commonly used elasticity measures: price elasticities of supply and demand, income elasticity, and cross-price elasticity.
-We then see how value can be represented on a demand-curve graph and meet the very important concept of marginal, examining how marginal, total, and average revenue are related.
-Finally we learn that elasticity and marginal revenue are related by means of a simple equation.
+This group of readings extends the discussion of supply and demand curves by examining concepts that can be derived from them, concepts that are important building blocks for later groups of readings.
+It introduces the concept of elasticity, a measure of how people respond to change.
+An elasticity computation can be made whenever a measurable change in the economic environment causes a measurable change in behavior.
+The most commonly used elasticity measures are income elasticity, cross-price elasticity, and price elasticities of supply and demand.
+Next we see how value can be represented on a demand-curve graph and meet the very important concept of marginal, examining how marginal, total, and average revenue are related.
+Finally we learn that price elasticity of demand and marginal revenue are related by means of a simple equation.

 After you complete this unit, you should be able to: